 A developmental milestone is an age when most children can do a certain task.
 For example when a child learns to walk or talk.

-Before you start toilet training, it is important for you to recognise the signs that your child is ready to be toilet trained.
+Before you start toilet training, it is important for you to recognize the signs that your child is ready to be toilet trained or potty trained.
+In the lead-up to a child being ready for toilet training, a child shows signs that you can recognize!

 Signs that your child is ready for toilet training include: